Jamila, the Algerian: Plot

 DJamila is a young Algerian woman living with her brother Hadi and uncle Mustafa in the Casbah neighborhood of Algiers during the French occupation of Algeria. as she sees the full extent of injustice, tyranny, and cruelty unleashed on her compatriots at the hands of the French soldiers.
 Although early on she questions whether her country's resources truly belong to the people of Algeria, Djamila's nationalist spirit is truly awakened when she witnesses French forces invade her university and attempt to arrest her classmate Amina, due to her involvement with an Algerian resistance organization, before Amina commits suicide through ingesting poison.
 Soon after, prominent Algerian guerrilla leader Yusef takes refuge in her home, prompting further intrigue by Djamila.
 Only then does she realize that her friend Azzam and her uncle Mustafa is a part of this anti-colonial network of rebel fighters.

 After insisting on joining the ranks of Algerian guerrilla fighters, her uncle connects her with the National Liberation Front (FLN).
-A series of events illustrate Jamila's participation in militant operations against the French before she is eventually wounded and captured by the French Colonel Béjart.
+A series of events illustrate Jamila's participation in militant operations against the French before she is eventually wounded and captured by the French Colonel Bigeard.
 The majority of the remainder of the film focuses on the physical and psychological torture she endures for refusing to give the names of the other guerrilla fighters.
 Ultimately, despite the efforts of her French lawyer, Djamila is sentenced to death following her violent interrogation.